godoc-lint/godoc-lint/README.md

 func Foo() {}
 ```

 Rules can be disabled for an entire file.
 To do this, the `//godoclint:disable` comment should be added at any position at the root-level of the file, in a *non-godoc* comment group.
-For example, this will disable all rules for the entire file:
+For instance, this will disable all rules for the entire file:

 ```go
 package foo